vegafoundation/vega-vega-continuum-vtc-meta-3/README_ES.md

 ## Abstract

-VEGA CONTINUUM VTC META is a conceptual framework that models meaning as a resonant state with temporal coherence.
+VEGA Continuum VTC Meta is a conceptual framework that models meaning as a resonant state with temporal coherence.
 It is part of the Vega Continuum research framework.

 ---